-- 1. The chemical mixture of the gas varies across regions and is expressed as the "sea level heating value". - 2.
+- 1. The chemical mixture of the gas varies across regions and is expressed as the sea level heating value. - 2.
 The heating value varies by altitude.
-For this reason, especially in high altitude areas, the local gas utility specifies the heating value at the residence's gas meter as the "local value".
+For this reason, especially in high altitude areas, the local gas utility specifies the heating value at the residence's gas meter as the local value.

 For added flexibility, two tables have been provided for natural gas installations with high or low heating values at sea level.
-Tables 12 & 13 (page 34) contain the manifold pressure and orifice sizes to use at various altitudes.
+Table 12 & Table 13, (page 36) contain the manifold pressure and orifice sizes to use at various altitudes.
 Table 12 (HIGH) is for natural gas installations with a heating value of more than 1,000 Btu per cubic foot and Table 13 (LOW) is for less than 1,000 Btu per cubic foot.
 To determine which table to use:

 - 1. Consult the local utility for the local heating value at your installation site. - 2.
-From Table 11 (page 34), find your local heating value as supplied by the utility company.
+From Table 11, (page 36), find your local heating value as supplied by the utility company.
 Follow down the column and stop at your altitude level. - 3.
 If your sea level heating value is HIGH, use Table 12 or if it's LOW, use Table 13.
 See example.

-After changing the regulator pressure or the orifices, it is required that you measure the gas input rate.
+After changing the orifices, it is required that you measure the gas input rate.
 This may be accomplished in the usual way, by clocking the gas meter and using the local gas heating value.
-See Verifying and Adjusting the Input Rate section (page 24).
+See Verifying & Adjusting the Input Rate section (page 25).

-IMPORTANT NOTE: Observe the action of the burners to make sure there is no yellowing, lifting or flashback of the flame.
+Observe the action of the burners to make sure there is no yellowing, lifting or flashback of the flame.